shubham-sns/react-image-placeholder/README.md

 # Dependencies

-There are no external dependencies, aside for a version of react and react-dom which support hooks
+There are no external dependencies, aside for a version of react and react-dom which support hooks.

 # Documentation

-you can use the `Image` component or create your own with `useImage()`
+you can use the `Image` component or create your own with `useImage()`.

 ## useImage() :